GEO-IASS/code_review_tsuruoka/README.md

 The `mathvec.h` describes the class `Vec` which extends the possibilities of `vector<double>`:  the operators (e.g. `<<`, binary `+`, etc.) are overloaded and some facilities are in place for computing the dot product and the vector projection.
 Those elements are used in `lbfgs.cpp`, `owlqn.cpp` and `maxent.h`.

 In this case, the optimization aspect is taken into account.
-For instance, the dot production function is [inlined](https://en.wikipedia.org/wiki/Inline_function), in order to save CPU registers and increase the efficience of operation.
+For instance, the dot production function is [inlined](https://en.wikipedia.org/wiki/Inline_function), in order to save CPU registers and increase the efficiency of the operation.

 ```C++
 inline double dot_product(const Vec & a, const Vec & b)